2014 Indian general election: Support for the new government

-Though the above parties supported BJP, BJP had already won 282 seats (more than the majority number required) hence BJP did not need their support, also the new Prime Minister didn't include them in Council of Ministers.
+Though the above parties supported BJP, BJP had already won 282 seats (more than the majority number required) hence BJP did not need their support, also the new Prime Minister didn't include most of them in Council of Ministers.
 This situation was different from Atal Bihari Vajpayee, he had to include many parties of NDA in his cabinet, due to lack of seats.